Engaging the Patient in Rehab Adherence at Home

 This program was approved by the New Hampshire Physical Therapy Association for CEH/CEU credit for approval.
 Information provided in this program should be used within the scope of practice.

-Webinars below are for informational purposes only, and no longer qualify for CEU credits.
+Webinars below are for informational purposes only, and no longer qualify for CEU credits through the NH PT Association.